AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/marketing-ops-tiles.md

 Displays the following data related to Opportunity(s) specified.

--Opportunity ID : Opportunity ID in CRM
+-Opportunity ID: Opportunity ID in CRM

--Opportunity Name : Opportunity name in CRM
+-Opportunity Name: Opportunity name in CRM

--Account Name : Account name associated to the opportunity
+-Account Name: Account name associated to the opportunity

--Created Date : Created date of the Opportunity in the CRM
+-Created Date: Created date of the Opportunity in the CRM

 Drill-down: See Created Date by Hour, Minute, Time

--Close Date : Closed date of the Opportunity in the CRM
+-Close Date: Closed date of the Opportunity in the CRM

 Drill-down: See Close Date by Hour, Minute, Time

--Amount : The total amount of the Opportunity
+-Amount: The total amount of the Opportunity

--Contacts : Number of Contacts associated to the Opportunity
+-Contacts: Number of Contacts associated to the Opportunity

 Drill-down: See details for the associated contacts

--Attribution Touchpoints : Number of related Buyer Attribution Touchpoints
+-Attribution Touchpoints: Number of related Buyer Attribution Touchpoints

 Drill-down: See Buyer Attribution Touchpoint details (ID, Email, Touchpoint Date, Account Name, Campaign, Channel, Subchannel, Marketing Touch Type, Attribution Model)